vpmalley/vpmalley.github.io/QuebecShelters.md

 ## FQMarche (Quebec Federation of Hiking)

-The [FQMarche][fqm] manages two shelters, both along the trans-Canada trail, one in the area of Mont-Ouareau:
+The [FQMarche][fqm] manages two shelters, both along the Trans-Canada trail, one in the area of Mont-Ouareau:

 - [Paul Perreault][fqm-s-pp] - 12 people - 10-15$ - near Lac Lemieux - [hwy 329 : 4-6km, hwy 125 : 8.5km][fqm-s-pp-map] - open year-round

-The trans-Canada trail is discontinued along the highway 125, it starts farther on the Massif trail in the regional park of the Ouareau forest.
+The Trans-Canada trail is discontinued along the highway 125, it starts farther on the Massif trail in the regional park of the Ouareau forest.

 ## Parc Régional de la Forêt Ouareau